slashdevteam/wunderbarv2/README.md

 ## WunderBar Firmware with mbed OS

-This repo uses submodules so execute this after cloning:
+This repo uses submodules, so execute this after cloning:
 ```git submodule update --init --recursive```

 # Wunderbar mbed OS app only